Joanna Bessey: Early life

+Bessey was born in West Sussex to a British father and Malaysian mother of Malay descent with Minangkabau lineage.
+Her parents had met when her mother moved to London on a Mara scholarship.
+From the age of four, Bessey moved around between Kajang for a brief stint, Singapore for a few years, and then Petaling Jaya and Kuala Lumpur for four years.
+At age 11, Bessey returned to England, where she attended Greenfields School.

 Career

 Bessey has appeared in over 200 episodes of television, 6 TV movies, 5 feature films, commercials with 2 major celebrity endorsements, voice-over work for commercials and animated series and numerous theatre productions, over the last 10 years.
 Other TV credits include La Dolce Amira, Bilik 13, All Mixed Up and Island FM.
 She has been in feature films such as Lips to Lips, Buli, 1957- Hati Malaya and Waris Jari Hantu.